 We strongly encourage all students with severe food allergies to fill living in residence to complete and submit a Food Allergy Emergency Plan Form, which will be posted out of public view in the student's most frequented dining establishment.

-The First Response Team (FRT) does not currrently carry spare EpiPens®.
+The First Response Team (FRT) carry spare EpiPens®.
 If a student has a prescribed EpiPen®, it is their responsibility to keep it on them at all times.

 Responsible Inquiry: Students